 As a result, call centre training program has become a priority, ensuring service reps provide the professional expertise necessary to satisfy customers' needs.
 From the customers' point of view, they feel at ease knowing the agent has the knowledge necessary to satisfy their query.
 Meanwhile, agents are more engaged because the call centre training techniques allow them to focus on effectively resolving complex needs.

-In this article we will look at the role of training in a call centre, the different areas of training necessary for agents and how to go about developing a training programme for your agents.
+In this article we will look at the role, the different subjects agents must be familiar with, and how to go about developing a training program for your team.
+After all, there are many call centre training solutions (like Ringover!) to help you optimise your operations.
 Let's get started!

-Planning and delivering call centre training means starting from the basics, and beginning with the end in mind.
+Planning call centre job training means starting from the basics, and beginning with the end in mind.
 What objective do you want to achieve, and what skills do your agents need to do their work well?

-This will enable you to develop a programme to meet those needs, considering:
+Defining your objectives will enable you to develop a program to meet those needs, considering the following factors:

 - Professional development and specialisation opportunities.